 Here are some of the biggest, recent improvements our engineering team has made to broad match:

 Order matters, and broad match knows this too

 In the early days of broad match, the technology would connect the dots between keywords in a search query and an ad, but it wouldn’t necessarily take the order of the words in the query into account.

-If someone was looking for a flight from Amsterdam to Stockholm, they could have been shown an ad for a flight from Stockholm to Amsterdam.
+If someone was looking for a flight from London to Paris, they could have been shown an ad for a flight from Paris to London.
 To prevent this from happening, search specialists within Google would’ve recommended a different keyword strategy to those advertisers in the past.
 But today, broad match knows that going from A to B isn’t the same as the other way around.
 And this same improvement has also been applied to other areas where a search query only works one way.

-A user might be looking for a place to “exchange euros to Swedish krona” or they’re searching for a “usb to usbc cable”.
+A user might be looking for a place to “exchange euros to pound” or they’re searching for a “usb to usbc cable”.
 Seeing an ad in which these words are swapped around would not be relevant to them — but broad match now understands their intent.